 Here’s our list (with makan pitstops included, because our exercise routine isn’t, well, one-dimensional).

-If you love crowds (and the option to dart into a clean mall toilet)
+If you love the hustle and bustle of the city (and the option to dart into a clean mall toilet)

 Try: The Orchard Road trail